Losing Weight: How to Take it Off and Keep it Off

 Like many others, you want to get healthier and lose weight, right?

-You’ve probably realized by now that there is no magic bullet to losing weight (except for the ones you can make awesome smoothies with).
+You’ve probably realized by now that there is no magic bullet to losing weight (except for the ones that make awesome smoothies).
 There is no overnight success (sorry to burst your bubble).
-But good news: The guide to releasing that extra weight is simple…
+But good news: The guide to releasing that extra weight is simple.

 Some find this easy to do once they set their minds to it, others not so much.